 Symptoms of Avoidant Personality Disorder

 This disorder shares some of the same characteristics as social anxiety, so it requires a mental health professional for an accurate diagnosis.
 Still, there are some symptoms that you can be aware of and look for to determine whether you or your teen should see a mental health specialist to get a screening for avoidant personality disorder.
-They include:
+Signs and symptoms of avoidant personality disorder include:

 - Excessive worrying about being ridiculed or rejected